Spicy Asian Marinated Flank Steak and Part 19January 7, 2013 at 12:00 pm | Posted in Asian, Beef, Dinner, Lunch, SRC | 63 Comments

 I felt the heat crawl up my neck.
 I was embarrassing myself.

-I hung up quickly..slamming down the receiver like I was in a rush to be elsewhere.
+I hung up quickly, slamming down the receiver like I was in a rush to be elsewhere.
 Part of the reason he broke up with me in the first place.
-Nice going, Lisa!
+Nice going!

 Friday took forever to come.
 When it did, I woke up with nervous butterflies.
 It had been 7 weeks since he had shattered my heart.
 I was going to see him again tonight.
 Was I crazy?
 Why was I inflicting more pain on myself?
 I thought about calling him and cancelling the pick up, then decided maybe it was the closure I needed.

 Once I was finished with classes for the day, I rushed back to the dorm to shower and get ready.
 Yep, you bet I went all out making sure I looked the best I could look without looking like I tried to look the best I could look.
 I even blew my hair dry upside-down because he liked it wavy and wild.
-I looked like my finger got caught in an electrical socket while standing in a puddle, but that was OK..anything for him.
-I was SO pathetic, but hey, that’s love for ya.
+I looked like my finger got stuck in an electrical socket while standing in a puddle, but that was okay, I probably would have even done that for him.
+As usually the case, I was pathetic..pathetically in love with a man who probably didn’t want me back.
+The thought chilled me.

-A spritz of his favorite perfume and I was ready
+A spritz of his favorite perfume, and I was ready to serve my heart and soul up on a platter.

 I also practiced what I was going to say to him the minute I first saw him.
 Scratch that..I knew I was going to say “Hi”, so I stood in front of the mirror testing “Hi” with a bunch of different looks.